Sunday, November 18, 2007

 "Amor Mundi" is the love of the world.
 It is the love of the worldly.
 It is the worldly love of that becoming that becomes us.
 It is the love of the collective struggle of which that becoming consists, and on which that becoming depends for its force, for its serendipities, for its pleasures, and for its dangers.

-My project here on Amor Mundi is to understand and to articulate ongoing technodevelopmental social struggle from my own absolutely and fortunately limited perspective and to connect it from here to my aspirations as a person of the emerging peer-to-peer planetary democratic left, as an opponent of corporate-militarism, as a queer, as a Green, as an intellectual in an anti-intellectual society, as a geek, as an angry person these days [written during the Bush years, I'm more cheerful these days -- d], as a person moved by idiosyncratic efforts to create beauty, hell, even as a vegetarian, as a cheerfully nonjudgmental atheist, and as who knows what else.
+My project here on Amor Mundi is to understand and to articulate ongoing technodevelopmental social struggle from my own absolutely and fortunately limited perspective and to connect it from here to my aspirations as a person of the emerging sustainable peer-to-peer planetary polycultural democratic convivial consensualist left, as an opponent of corporate-militarism, as a queergeek all the way down, as an intellectual in an anti-intellectual society, as an angry person these days, as a person moved by idiosyncratic efforts to create beauty and reconcile differences.

 I can't think of anybody who agrees with everything that I say, thank heavens, and I would never presume to speak for anybody but myself.
 I do like to figure things out for myself, to provoke thought, to facilitate creative and democratizing projects, to make people laugh, to stop idiocy in its tracks occasionally, to raise hell, to direct people's attention to things I judge to be worthy of it, and so on.